 The Liardet family has a long history in organic farming, cultivating herbs and einkorn wheat on the Sault plateau where lavender reigns supreme.

 Their “Galerie du Temps” is housed beneath the arched ceiling of a traditional stone sheep pen.
-Inside, visitors can explore different lavender-related crafts, illustrated using mannequins in 1900s-inspired costumes.
-Here, a sickle is being sharpened; there, lavender is trimmed; here, a traditional lavender wand is being fashioned to scent cupboards and wardrobes; and over there, an apothecary puts away a vial of lavender essential oil.
+Inside, visitors can explore different lavender-related crafts, illustrated using mannequins in costumes inspired by the 1900s.
+Here, a sickle is being sharpened; there, lavender is being trimmed; here, a traditional lavender wand is being fashioned to scent cupboards and wardrobes; and over there, an apothecary puts away a vial of lavender essential oil.
 These objects are former tools used by the family or have been sourced in local flea markets.
 Don’t miss this opportunity to step back a century, to the time of travelling knife-grinders and washerwomen.

 Good to know